Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: Good Uniformizing Families of Stable Curves

 Take a point $z\in \si$ in the stabilization.
 Such a point lies, by construction, at a finite distance to the core part of $S$ which can be identified with the core part of $S_a$.
 Since the gluing takes place in the discs of the small disk structure, we have $\oplus_a (\exp_u (\eta)) (z)=\exp_{u (z)} (\eta (z))$ at $z\in\si$, and $\eta (z)\in H_{u(z)}\subset T_{u(z)}M_{u(z)}\subset T_{u(z)}Q.$

-In view of the data (2) and (8), the map $(\exp_u (\eta)\vert D_z$ is an embedding of $D_z$ transversal to the manifold $M_{u(z)}$ and intersecting $M_{u(z)}$ in the single point $z$.
+In view of the data (2), (6), and (8), the restricted map $\exp_u (\eta)\vert D_z$ is an embedding of the disk $D_z$ which is transversal to the manifold $M_{u(z)}$ and intersecting $M_{u(z)}$ in the single point $z$.
 Here we have used that the manifold $M_{u(z)}$ is totally geodesic.
 By the data (9), there exists an automorphism $g\in G$ satisfying

 By definition of $G$, $u(g(z))=u(z)$ and hence,

 Similarly, the map $\exp_u (\eta')\vert D_{g(z)}$ is an embedding of $D_{g(z)}$ and intersects the manifold $M_{u(g(z))}$ in precisely one point, namely in $g(z)$.
 Since $\phi (z)\in D_{g(z)}$, we therefore conclude that